 2005 ART & LIGHT invitational St. Louis Community College at Meramec, St. Louis

 MFA Lindenwood University in Saint Charles MO

 employ 2017-present Graphic Design Specialist at the Institute for School Partnership at Washington University in Saint Louis

-1998 - 2011 Adjunct Instructor of graphic design and computer art at St. Louis Community College at Meramec
+1998 - 2011 Instructor of graphic design and computer art at St. Louis Community College at Meramec